Azure-Samples/smartbulkcopy/README.md

 ## Configuration Notes

 Here's how you can change Smart Bulk Copy configuration to better suits your needs.
-Everything is conviniently found in `smartbulkcopy.config` file.
+Everything is conveniently found in `smartbulkcopy.config` file.
 Aside from the obvious source and destination connection strings, here's the configuration options you can use:

 ### Tables to copy